 Every case is different and settlement outcomes will be based on how these elements come together.

-What to Do After a Car Accident to Protect Your Rights
+Steps to Take After a Car Accident in Phoenix

-• Gather evidence: If possible, try to take photos or video footage of your injuries, vehicle damage, and the surrounding condition.
-Try to also get witness information as well if you notice any bystanders nearby.
+- Gather evidence: If possible, try to take photos or video footage of your injuries, vehicle damage, and the surrounding condition.
+A thorough accident investigation can also include obtaining surveillance footage and witness statements.

-• Speak to a Phoenix car accident attorney: Understanding your options in the beginning stages of the legal process can make a difference.
-Professional guidance will help you avoid making any missteps that can affect the outcome of your case.
+- Speak to a Phoenix car accident attorney: Understanding your options in the beginning stages of the legal process can make a difference.
+Early guidance from an experienced personal injury attorney can help you avoid missteps with insurance claims, paperwork, and legal deadlines that may affect the outcome of your case.

 In most car accident cases, liability will come down to whether another party’s conduct contributed to unreasonable risks and led to a collision that resulted in harm.
 This includes proving the elements of negligence: